 Values predicted for CO are shown in Table 4-3 for the hourly and eight hour averaging periods.
 The 90th percentile background levels at the MECP station were 412 μ g/m3 for the hourly and 400 μ g/m3 for the eight hour averaging period.
-They respectively represent 1 percent and 3 percent of their criterions.
+They respectively represent 1.1 percent and 2.5 percent of their criterions.

-The maximum modelled concentrations including background levels for the Existing scenario are 493 μ g/m3 and 437 μ g/m3 for the hourly and eight hour averaging periods, respectively.
-These values represent 1 percent and 3 percent for the hourly and eight hours averaging periods, respectively.
+The maximum modelled concentrations including background levels for the Existing scenario are 652 μ g/m3 and 446 μ g/m3 for the hourly and eight hour averaging periods, respectively.
+These values represent 1.8 percent and 2.8 percent for the hourly and eight hour averaging periods, respectively.

-The maximum modelled concentrations including background levels for the Future scenario are 491 μ g/m3 and 438 μ g/m3 for the hourly and eight hour averaging periods, respectively.
-These values represent 1 percent and 3 percent for the hourly and eight hour averaging periods, respectively.
+The maximum modelled concentrations including background levels for the Future scenario are 705 μ g/m3 and 495 μ g/m3 for the hourly and eight hour averaging periods, respectively.
+These values represent 1.9 percent and 3.2 percent of the criteria for the hourly and eight hour averaging periods, respectively.

-All maximum concentrations modelled are located near the Lakeshore West Rail Corridor and the Gardiner Expressway.
+All maximum concentrations modelled are located near Lakeshore Boulevard West, the Lakeshore West Rail Corridor and the Gardiner Expressway.
 Based on the cumulative results for CO, it is possible to conclude that the air quality at the Project's location is not a concern.